WayfaringBloke/discord_fonts/README.md

 # Setup
   Download .exe and run, if it pops up in your system tray its working
 # Usage
-  Press Ctrl+J and next (1s timer) 0-9 keys each does a different thing
+  Press Ctrl+J and next (1s timer) 0-9 keys each does a different thing (hint: try using shift)
 # Key values
   0. off
   1. l33t speak